microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_82CU6.md

 For more information see: [Breaking change for Azure Service Fabric Linux customers](https://techcommunity.microsoft.com/t5/azure-service-fabric-blog/breaking-change-for-azure-service-fabric-linux-customers/ba-p/3604678)

 **Breaking Changes with  BackupRestoreService:**
-If an SF cluster has periodic backup enabled on any of the app/service/partition, post upgrade to 8.2.1686.9590 even though user app, cluster and BRS shows healthy.
-BRS will fail to deserialize old BackupMetadata and stop taking backup and restore on the partition/service/app in question  with changes in new release.
+If an SF cluster has periodic backup enabled on any of the app/service/partition, post upgrade to 8.2.1686.9590, BRS will fail to deserialize old BackupMetadata.
+BRS will also stop taking backup and restore on the partition/service/app in question with changes in new release even though user app, cluster and BRS shows healthy.

 **Identifying the issue:**
 There are two ways to identify and confirm the issue